symfony/symfony-docs/translation.rst

 (e.g. *"Hello Ryan"* or *"Hello Fabien"*).

 For details on how to handle this situation, see :ref:`component-translation-placeholders` in the components documentation.
-For how to do this in templates, see :ref:`book-translation-tags`.
+For how to do this in templates, see :ref:`translation-tags`.

 Pluralization
 -------------